-The stated height includes the stand and is measured from the floor to the tallest tip of the fully assembled tree.
-Width is the tree’s diameter at its widest point once fully shaped, measured from one branch tip to the other.
+Artificial Christmas tree height is measured from the floor to the tallest tip of the fully assembled tree, including the stand.
+Width is the tree’s diameter at the widest point after the branches are shaped, measured from one branch tip to the opposite branch tip.

 If you are still comparing room fit, browse the full artificial Christmas tree collection and review the buyer’s guide.